SPP 705–02: Family Leave of Absence

 Arizona Board of Regents Policy Manual - 6-805

-Medical leave may be taken on an intermittent basis or a reduced work schedule basis.
-However, the employee must try to schedule leave so as not to disrupt departmental or university operations.
-If an employee uses medical leave intermittently or on a reduced schedule basis, the university may transfer the employee temporarily to an available alternative position for which the employee is qualified, if the alternative position provides the same salary and benefits and better accommodates an intermittent or reduced schedule than the regular position held by the employee.
+Leave may be taken on a continuous, intermittent, or reduced work schedule basis.
+The employee must try to schedule leave so as not to disrupt departmental or university operations.
+If an employee uses leave intermittently or on a reduced schedule basis, the university may transfer the employee temporarily to an available alternative position for which the employee is qualified, if the alternative position provides the same salary and benefits and better accommodates an intermittent or reduced schedule than the regular position held by the employee.

 The university, at its expense, may require the employee to obtain an opinion of a second health care provider selected by ASU, provided the health care provider is not employed by ASU.
 If the second certification differs from the first certification, the university at its expense may require a third certification from a health care provider who is not employed by ASU, approved jointly by ASU and the employee.
 The opinion of the third care provider is binding.

-The university may require the employee to provide recertifications at 30-day intervals during the leave period.
+The university may require the employee to submit additional health care provider recertifications during the leave period.

-If the employee does not return to work within 30 days after the expiration of the leave, the university has the right to recover the employer’s portion of the premium payments made for the employee during the family leave period, unless the employee does not return due to the continuation or recurrence of the serious health condition, or other circumstances beyond the employee’s control.
+If the employee does not return to work within 30 days after the expiration of the leave, the university has the right to recover from the employee the university share of the premium payments made during the FMLA period, unless the employee does not return due to the continuation or recurrence of the serious health condition, or other circumstances beyond the employee’s control.

-In cases of the employee’s own serious health condition, the employee must provide an authorization from the health care provider confirming that the employee is able to return to work and can perform the essential functions of his or her position, whether on a full- or part-time basis.
+In the case of the employee’s own serious health condition, the employee must provide a certification from the health care provider confirming that the employee is able to return to work and can perform the essential functions of his or her position, whether on a full-time or part-time basis.
 Employees without proper authorization will not be allowed to return to work.

 skip navigation bar